S&W M&P Shield 9 Review: CCW Standard or Outdated Carry?

 The stippling on the grip is aggressive and provides a really good grip.
 This is a small, lightweight pistol firing 9mm, and being able to hold onto it is important.
 I don’t find recoil uncomfortable but it is snappy and sharp.
 Because of this it may not be the ideal choice for brand new or recoil-shy shooters.

 The wavy serrations on the rear of the slide are nice, and are functional for racking the slide.
 The “serrations” on the lower quarter of the forward slide are pretty much pointless.
-The Shield is also a righty’s gun – the magazine release, while well-designed, is not reversible.
+The Shield is also a righty’s gun – the extended magazine release, while well-designed, is not reversible.
 There is also no ambidextrous slide release, or any other appeals to lefties, something that S&W probably should have thought about, considering its recent vintage.

 And speaking of the slide “release” …its functionally only a slide “stop.”
 With the slide locked to the rear the lever is extremely difficult to actuate.
 It would be difficult to overstate the difficulty of releasing my Shield’s slide with the slide stop/release lever.